AmI-2016/python-lab4/README.md

-# Python - Lab 3
+# Python - Lab 4

-Intermediate Python exercises, proposed in the third lab.
+Using Databases (MySQL, SQLite) with Python: exercises proposed in the forth lab.

 See [http://bit.ly/polito-ami](http://bit.ly/polito-ami) for further information.